gromacs/gromacs/docs/reference-manual/file-formats.rst

 related to the trajectory of a simulation.
 For example, it might contain coordinates, velocities, forces and/or energies.
-Various :ref:`mdp` file options control which of these are written by :ref:`gmx mdrun`, whether data is written with compression, and how lossy that compression can be.
+Various :ref:`mdp` file options control which of these are written by :ref:`gmx mdrun`, whether data is written with compression, and how lossy that compression can be. |Gromacs| uses the SZ3 H5MD plugin for lossy compression of data (currently atom coordinates), `SZ3/bio <https://github.com/szcompressor/SZ3/tree/bio>`_.
+In order to read a file compressed with the plugin, with other tools than |Gromacs|, the HDF5_PLUGIN_PATH environment variable must contain the installed libraries (GMXLDLIB).

-This file can be read with :ref:`gmx dump`.
+``.h5md`` files can be read with :ref:`gmx dump`.

 .. parsed-literal::